DPIRD-DMA/OmniCloudMask/README.md

 As a successor to the CloudS2Mask library, OmniCloudMask offers higher accuracy while supporting a wide range of resolutions, sensors, and processing levels.

+OmniCloudMask has been validated on Sentinel-2, PlanetScope and Landsat data and is also known to work well with Maxar data, it should work on any imagery with Red Green and NIR bands with a spatial resolution of 50 m or better.

 ## Features